-Specific recommendations for fulfilling the general education requirements in each category are provided in the degree plan for the general curriculum and each specialization.
+Specific recommendations for fulfilling the general education requirements in each category are provided online in the recommended sequence for each curriculum area.

 Note: Any course that may be applied toward a general education requirement is considered a general education elective.
 Credit applied to general education requirements may not be applied toward major, minor, or elective requirements.
 Courses applied to general education requirements may not be taken pass/fail.